-- Any other participant whose presence at the hearing is requested by the ALJ (for example, CMS or CMS contractors attending as non-party participants).
-See subsection A.3 below for ALJ requests for CMS or CMS contractor participation. - The QIC, for appeals that are escalated from the QIC level to the ALJ level without the QIC having issued a reconsideration.
+- Any other participant whose presence at the hearing is requested by the ALJ (for example, CMS or CMS contractors attending as non-party participants); and - Any other person or entity whose rights with respect to the reconsideration may be affected by the hearing, as determined by the ALJ.

 The Notice of Hearing is mailed to the parties and other potential participants at their last known address, or given by personal service.
-However, notice does not have to be sent to a party who indicates in writing that the party does not wish to receive this notice. § 405.1022(a).
+However, notice does not have to be sent to a party who indicates in writing that the party does not wish to receive this notice. \S 405.1022(a).
 See I-4 for information on who may be a party to an appeal.

-NOTE: If a provider/supplier enters the appeals process through an assignment of appeal rights from the beneficiary under § 405.912, a Notice of Hearing is not sent to the beneficiary who assigned the appeal rights.
+NOTE: If a provider/supplier enters the appeals process through an assignment of appeal rights from the enrollee under § 405.912 or 422.574(b), a Notice of Hearing is not sent to the enrollee who assigned the appeal rights.
 See I-4-2 C.3 for more information on assignment of appeal rights.